N8Hawes75/JetCat_Comms/README.md

 ## make_plots.sh

-Bash script to take all of the PRO-Interface, E-TC, and USB-6210 csv's in a folder and plot.
+Bash script to take all the PRO-Interface, E-TC, and USB-6210 csv's in a folder and plot.
 This can only be ran after make_csvs.sh is ran.
-The png files are saved in the same location as the data.
+The .png files are saved in the same location as the data.
 Run the script with the full path to the directory, `bash ./src/make_plots.sh ~/Documents/GitHub/JetCat_Comms/data/2023-02-22_JetCat_Test/`

 ### TODO: